ArturKorb/rasa-java-action-service/README.md

 }
 ```
-See also the sample Action `ActionSmaple` in the `actions` package.
+See also the sample Action `ActionSample` in the `actions` package.

 - for local development just edit the `.yml` files in the `rasabot` folder.
 - afterwards you need to re-train your bot.
 See [start section](#Start) how to train the bot and start a conversation within the Rasa Shell.